markhagemann/haggyman/content/posts/blog/time-as-a-junior.md

 3. Helps with consistency and legibility
 4. Helps share knowledge

 Don't take criticism of your code as criticism of you personally.
+You stand to gain a lot more by allowing others to review your code, regardless of whether you completely agree with their comments.

 ## Aim to be a specialist first